loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 # Introduction

-My [APU2 is five years old now](http://localhost:1313/2019/08/pfsense-on-the-pc-engines-apu2/) and I notice that it runs slow when making changes in pfSense's web UI.
+My [APU2 is five years old now](http://localhost:1313/2019/08/pfsense-on-the-pc-engines-apu2/) and I notice that it runs slow when making changes in pfSense's web interface.
 The CPU is an AMD GX-412TC (from 2014) and it's running 4GB of DDR3 memory, so I guess that's to be expected.
 Also, I only have 500/500Mbps internet, but would like to update to 1Gbps at some point, and I'm left wondering if the APU2 could keep up with that speed.
 I've seen [this post](https://teklager.se/en/knowledge-base/apu2-1-gigabit-throughput-pfsense/) about routing at 1Gbps on the APU2 hardware, but I'm also running pfBlockerNG and wondering if that would affect speed.

 For something as critical as a router, I didn't want to wait until it died to replace it.
 Thinking there would be a newer model, I went to the [PC Engines website](https://www.pcengines.ch/), only to see that they are [ending production and closing their company](https://www.pcengines.ch/eol.htm) :cry:.

 {{< img src="20241107_001.png" alt="pc engines eol" >}}

-This was really disheartening, but I understand the decision given the circumstances.
+This was really disheartening, but I understand their decision given the circumstances.
 The APU2 was a great machine that would be hard to replace.

 # Hardware